weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 {
   "error": true,
   "user": {},
-  "message": "There was an error processing your request."
+  "message": "There was an error processing your request.", "numUpdated": 0
 }
 ```